 Find out more about how an economics major at Ohio State can prepare you for careers in fields as varied as law, business, economics, public policy, journalism, and many others.

-Contact the Economics Honors Advisor, Professor Kurt Lavetti.
+Contact the Economics Honors Advisor, Professor Mike Abito.
 We’ll discuss the choice between a B.S. and a B.A. in economics, opportunities for second majors, minors, the Honors Contract, Undergraduate Research Scholarships, Senior Honors Theses, internship opportunities, study abroad, summer programs, and scholarship competitions.
 We’ve got courses in Law & Economics, an Honors Seminar, and information on graduate and professional schools.
 You’ll be amazed what majoring in economics can do for you.